-A few examples of well-known benefit corporations include Method, Plum Organics, King Arthur Flour, Patagonia, Solberg Manufacturing, and Rasmussen Colleges.
-You can see B Lab’s best attempt at a complete list of benefit corporations here.
+A few examples of well-known benefit corporations include Method, Kickstarter, Plum Organics, King Arthur Flour, Patagonia, Solberg Manufacturing, Laureate Education and Altschool.
+You can see B Lab’s best attempt to track the number of benefit corporations here.

 Benefit corporation legislation is effective in over half the country and numerous states are working on it.
 For state by state information, click here.

 No. Benefit corporations are neither nonprofits nor hybrid nonprofits.
 They are for-profit companies that want to consider additional stakeholders, morals or missions in addition to making a profit for their shareholders.
 Nonprofits cannot be benefit corporations, but they could create one.
 Because of the public benefit purpose provisions, expanded fiduciary duties of directors, and additional shareholder rights created within the model benefit corporation legislation, this structure could be useful to operate and scale the earned-income activities of a nonprofit.

 No. Benefit corporations do not have to be audited or certified.
 Not by B Lab; not by anyone.
 Benefit corporations and Certified B Corps are different.
 You can learn more about that here.